anthonymobile/njbuswatcher_2020/README.md

 # NJ BusWatcher
 v2.0
-**18 feb 2019**
+**20 feb 2019**

 ---
 # ROADMAP TO COMPLETION

 ###1 finish core
+**busmap-stop.js**
+    - starts with dummy data set
+    - doesnt display the routes? (why remove though? more work to remove them)
+    - center on the stop lat/lon
+    - zoom level 14 to start?

 - **route.html**
-    -debug
-        - bunching report
     - add
         - period picker bar (daily, monthly, history, specific date) -- using [bootstrap-datepicker](https://bootstrap-datepicker.readthedocs.io/en/latest/#) [installation instructions](https://stackoverflow.com/questions/29001753/bootstrap-datetimepicker-installation)
-        - route grade as literal 'TODAY IS TYPICAL.
-TODAY IS WORSE THAN USUAL.'
-        - route showing average travel time for period (e.g. visual indication of congestion during the period (mark stations with a lot of above average travel time between stops?)
+        - what are the cards that show up here?
+Are they always the grade, an eval of the timing, and then a good and a bad card?
+If so I think it would be easier if you condensed it into three cards: GRADE (which could include an evaluation of the timing), DOWNSIDES, and UPSIDES.
+Then the Performance section is really nice and clear.
+HERE’S YOUR GRADE, AND HERE ARE THE REASONS WHY IT’S THE GRADE.
             - **Average Headway.** This provides a way of capturing the bunching in a single, easily understood metric.
 We can also report variability using standard deviation and that can be converted to a letter grade (e.g. A is < 1 s.d., B is 1 to 1.5, etc.)
                 - Example: `Route 87 has an average headway of 20 minutes, with a service dependability grade of B. That means 80 percent of the time the bus will come every 10 to 30 minutes.` (This needs wordsmithing!)
                 - *Implementation.* For all completed trips in `{period}`, sampling every n minutes, what is the average travel time interval between buses along the route?
 Calculate the on-the-road-Directions-API travel time between each two buses in the Trip and average over all the measurements.
             - **Average Travel Time.** This indicates how long it takes, on average for all observed runs over the `{period}`, to travel from STOP A to STOP B.
                 - On ROUTE VIEW, user chooses the two stops from 'Travel Time Report' drop downs.
                 - Algorithm
                     - SELECT all calls at the two stops in the period in question from `routelog_87`
                     - create `Trip` instances for each unique (v,run,date) and calculate travel time between the two stops (set in property `Trip.travel_time_a_to_b` or some such)
                     - average over the entire group
-    - **Average Travel Speed.** Calculate over entire route.
+        - also, while we’re at it, the headers above each section of the page should match the text on the buttons you have up top
+        - can’t tell what is controlling the order of the busses on the road now.
+But I think if I was looking at this I might want to be able to quickly see busses going east-west or north-south so I could find the bus I usually ride in the morning, or whatever.

 - **stop.html**
     - add
+        - javascript to load map
+        - update variables passed from reportcard in script block
         - service "grade" for current route, "THIS STATION USUALLY HAS DECENT SERVICE or THIS STATION HAS GOOD SERVICE TODAY" or something like that.
         - period picker bar (daily, monthly, history, specific date) with toggles (rush hour, owl, weekdays)
         - hourly chart features 3 columns